Diagnostics for prostate cancer

 UTIs are most common in women in their 20s and 30s, as well during and after the menopause.
 Approximately a quarter of women who experience a UTI will develop another UTI within six months.
 Recurrent UTIs can be incredibly debilitating, but at The Prostate Centre, we have the expertise to help.

-The reasons are different, depending on your circumstances.
+The reasons for getting UTIs are different, depending on your circumstances.
 UTIs tend to occur in younger women as the urethra is relatively short and bacteria can easily enter the bladder.
+Then, after menopause, the perineum loses some of its natural immunity and the bladder becomes more susceptible to infection.

 If you come and see us about a UTI, we’ll take a detailed history, carry out an examination and arrange further investigations to see if there are any underlying reasons as to why you’re developing these infections.